ayou8/api-documentation/README.md

 * Browse quotes (indicative flights pricing).
 * Token service.

-Please enter the relevant directory to read the docs.
+Please enter the relevant directory above to read the docs.

 It is assumed you have an API key already.
 Please use one API key per app.